americanbible/biblesearch-api-js/README.md

 1 Move the ABSBiblesearch.js file into your project.
 You can keep this wherever you typically store your plugin js files.
 2 Add a script reference to the js file
-3 Add two hosts to your External Hosts white list: a In iOS you can find list in your {appname}/{appname}-info.plist file b In Android you can find this in res/xml/config.xml c Add this
+3 Add two hosts to your External Hosts white list to allow communication with the api. a *.bibles.org b	*.cloudfront.net
-  	*.bibles.org
-  	*.cloudfront.net
-4 Enjoy
+4 Get an API key.
+The key is free.  http://bibles.org/pages/api/signup

 Unlike most plugins there is no native code, so you don't have to add this plugin to the phonegap plugin list or move code around.

+## Usage